×

 Introduction

-The DWO feature in the Haas control is a very powerful tool but understanding the limits and the benefits is absolutely critical to success.
+The Dynamic Work Offset (DWO) feature in the Haas control is a very powerful tool but understanding the limits and the benefits is absolutely critical to success.

 The old way of doing things: